Black Christmas (2006 film): Plot

-Billy Lenz is born in 1970, with severe jaundice due to a liver disease, and is constantly abused by his mother, Constance.
+Billy Lenz, born with severe jaundice due to a liver disease, is constantly abused by his mother, Constance.
 Five years later, Constance and her lover murder Billy's father Frank on Christmas Eve and bury the body in the house's crawlspace.
 Billy witnesses their scheme so they lock him in the attic.
-In 1982, Constance rapes Billy to conceive another child, since her boyfriend is impotent, and gives birth to their daughter, Agnes.
+Since her boyfriend is impotent, Constance rapes 12-year-old Billy to conceive another child, and gives birth to a daughter named Agnes.
 On Christmas Day 1991, Billy escapes from the attic and disfigures eight-year-old Agnes by gouging out her eye.
 He then brutally murders his mother and her lover.
 He is caught by police eating cookies made out of his mother's flesh and is sent to a mental asylum, while Agnes is taken to a local orphanage.

 Fifteen years later, Billy escapes from his cell on Christmas Eve and heads to his former home, now a sorority house for Delta Alpha Kappa at Clement University in New Hampshire.
 At the house, Clair Crosby, one of the sorority girls, is murdered in her bedroom by an unknown figure.
 Meanwhile, Megan Helms begins to hear noises and goes up to the attic to investigate.
 Upon finding Clair's corpse, Megan is attacked and killed by the same assailant.
 In the living room, the other sorority sisters, Kelli Presley, Melissa Kitt, Heather Fitzgerald, Dana Mathis, and Lauren Hannon, along with their housemother Mrs. Mac, receive a threatening call from the killer.
 Clair's half-sister Leigh Colvin soon arrives, searching for her.
 Kelli's boyfriend Kyle Autry arrives as well but is kicked out when Kelli discovers Megan's sex video with him.
 When the power goes out, Dana goes to the main breaker under the house but encounters the figure in the crawlspace and is killed.
-When they realized Dana's ambush by the figure, the remaining sorority sisters and Leigh go outside to find her, only to find their fellow sister Eve Agnew killed in her car.
+When they realize Dana's ambush by the figure, the remaining sorority sisters and Leigh go outside to find her, only to find their fellow sister Eve Agnew killed in her car.